luis33k/myPortfolio/README.md

 # myPortfolio
-Luis Gornes.
-This is my portfolio for COP3808C.
+I am Luis Gornes.
+This is my portfolio.